Majority Vote for Distributed Differentially Private Sign Selection: Simulation Study

-We adopt the same settings as the counterpart in the experiment for sparse mean estimation.
-The $\mathrm{FDR}$ and $\mathrm{Power}$ are presented in Figures \ref{fig:lasso_machine} and \ref{fig:lasso_privacy}.
-It is not surprising that all these methods perform similarly to the mean estimation.
-That is, with the increasing of the number of machines $m$ or the privacy level $\epsilon$, the $\mathrm{FDR}$ of $\dpvote$ goes to zero and $\mathrm{Power}$ goes to one.
-Again, $\dpvote$ outperforms $\mathrm{CWZ}$ on all settings.
+We adopt the same settings as the counterpart in the experiment for the sparse mean estimation.
+The $\mathrm{FDR}$ and $\mathrm{Power}$ are shown in Figures \ref{fig:lasso_machine} and \ref{fig:lasso_privacy}.
+It is not surprising that all these methods perform similarly to mean estimation.
+That is, with an increase in the number of machines $m$ or the privacy level $\epsilon$, the $\mathrm{FDR}$ of $\dpvote$ approaches zero and $\mathrm{Power}$ approaches one.
+Again, $\dpvote$ outperforms $\mathrm{CWZ}$ in all settings.